Colleges by Location

 Student to Faculty Ratio

-In 2023, this ratio at University of San Francisco was 13:1.
-That means that there were 13 times more students than teachers at this school.
-According to the most recent information, there are 1,107 teachers at this school.
-This number included 475 men and 632 women.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at University of San Francisco.
+According to the most recent data, the student-faculty ratio at University of San Francisco was 13:1: that means 13 students per one teacher, which is considered a good ratio.
+The faculty of this school consists of 1,107 members, according to the most recent data reported.
+This number included 475 male and 632 female faculty members.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at University of San Francisco.

 Student Population Diversity Graph